ZainAshfaq453/spacebook_app/README.md

 Created using EXPO client.
 Does not include spacebook server.

-HOW TO RUN: Download folder and type "NPM start" in command line Endpoints implemented:
+HOW TO RUN: I had to delete node modules due to their size.
+Run "NPM install".
+Type "NPM start" in command line

+Endpoints implemented:

 User Management